Why Bother with the Local Church?

 But you are a chosen people, a royal priesthood, a holy nation, God’s special possession, that you may declare the praises of him who called you out of darkness into his wonderful light (1 Peter 2:9, emphasis added).

-God’s desire for all people—including the annoying panhandler, the little girl sold into the brothel, and even the brothel owner himself—is to restore us as priest-kings, image bearers who dwell in God’s presence and who extend His reign throughout the whole earth.
+God’s desire for all people—including the panhandler, the little girl sold into the brothel, and even the brothel owner himself—is to restore us as priest-rulers, image bearers who dwell in God’s presence and who extend His reign throughout the whole earth.
 And such restoration is nurtured in God’s dwelling place in this broken world: the local church.
 This is where human flourishing begins for all of us, including people who are poor.

 Is your church welcoming people who are poor back into the very dwelling place of God?